Niels Hoegh Bronnum: The Union Church (1955)

 Later on in his missionary career, Brønnum was heavily involved in the idea of a Union Church, a new African church that would help unify the different branches across Africa.
 The Lutheran Church of Christ had already been strongly established in Numan and other parts of Northern Nigeria, but there was little coherence with the established churches of the other branches of the S.U.M.
 He strongly urged the missionaries on the field to find ways in which the Union Church would be possible.
-This would be a church different from the Lutheran Church in Denmark, but with the conservation of doctrinal teaching.
-His thoughts and opinions held a lot of weight within the mission when this idea was conceived.
-In an infamous letter dated between 1952–1953, Bronnum stated:

 "I do not think that the Danish Board has ever promised the other branches of the S.U.M to go in for a Union Church.
-My understanding is that the various branches have had liberty to found the kind of church that they considered right, and when time came, we should see and arrive at a modus vivendi by which these churches found way of co-operation that was agreeable to all and at the same time gave most reciprocal help.”
+My understanding is that the various branches have had the liberty to found the kind of church that they considered right, and when the time came, we should see and arrive at a modus vivendi by which these churches found way of co-operation that was agreeable to all and at the same time gave most reciprocal help.”

 Another missionary, H.G.
 Farrant, stated that "...when Dr. Brønnum cast doubt on the acceptance to union he loosened the masonry of our foundation and the collapse which followed was frightening."
 Subsequently, several board members and missionaries on the field sought to bring about the creation of the Union church.
 During one of the Mission's conferences, the missionaries set the aim for the African church to have a "united authority without uniformity in practice" in which all branches would participate in the licensing of candidates for ordination, leaving the actual method for ordination to the local churches.
 Brønnum conveyed these ideas to the missionaries on the field.
 Brønnum created a draft of what the General Church Council would look like, in which he stated, "the General Church Council will be advisory [and] executive power will rest in the Region.
 The Church [will] therefore become a replica of the Mission."
-His draft was directly taken the Executive in London where it was reviewed to be accepted.
+His draft was directly taken to the Executive in London where it was reviewed to be accepted.

 Established in 1955, this unification of churches of all S.U.M branches in Nigeria became known as the Fellow of Churches of Christ in Nigeria.
 One of the new features of the Union Church was infant baptism and a new protocol that required church leaders to request permission when introducing new doctrines.

 Legacy

-By 1962, Brønnum had officially retired from the mission, he was still active in the work.
-Having dedicated the majority of his life to the mission, Dr. Brønnum remains well recognized among members of the Nigerian Lutheran Church Community.